How Blending the Past and Present Allowed Me to Ask: "What If?"

 Writing allows me to ask, "what if?"

 I live in the beautiful cathedral city of Winchester near the south coast of England.
 It's a great place to wander around, and wonder about!
-The idea for my new novel, The Final Raven, came during a visit to the Great Hall in Winchester, where an ancient round table has hung on the wall for centuries.
+The idea for my new historical fiction novel, The Final Raven, came during a visit to the Great Hall in Winchester, where an ancient round table has hung on the wall for centuries.
 As I looked upon that table, one question sprang to mind: what if a child discovered they are the last living descendant of King Arthur?
 Simple as that, I was ready to get started.

 With the base idea established, I had to think about where the story might go.
 The "what if?" part is always the easy bit!
 What follows is countless hours of story mapping, character plotting, running up blind alleys and falling into bottomless pits as the story takes on a life of its own.
 I asked myself: Would it be set in the present day or recent past?
 Who is this child?
 What is their background?
 Why now, after so long, would it come to light that there is a living descendant?
 And, of course, how much of the existing Arthurian legend would I incorporate?

 How my story blends the past with the present